PhuongHa159/Python-E-Wallet-Data-Analytics/README.md

 print("Transaction_type in transactions:",transactions.head())
 ```

-6. Of each transaction type (excluding invalid transactions): find the number of transactions, volume, senders and receivers.
+**6. Of each transaction type (excluding invalid transactions): find the number of transactions, volume, senders and receivers.**

 ```
 # Find valid_transaction(excluding invalid transactions)